 The secret to any great marinade includes five major ingredients: salt, sugar, oil, acidity, and seasonings.
 Each of the ingredients has a role to play in making sure you get the best out of your cut of meat.

-Finally, the seasonings as we are already familiar, serve to influence the overall flavor profile of the meat.
+Finally, the seasonings as we are already familiar with, serve to influence the overall flavor profile of the meat.

 The balsamic marinade used in this case covers all the bases, with the balsamic dressing for acidity, olive oil, salt, a little bit of sugar, and plenty of flavor from the garlic, rosemary, soy sauce, and black pepper.